vidaxl-com/cowlog/packages/cowlog/README.md

 library.

 <!--- example begin -->
-### Chances are hight, "that's the way you like it..."
+### Chances are high, "that's the way you like it..."
 You will see all information with cowlog, no need to have specially trained eye for development log messages, or particular identifiable strings, before and after you want to look at.